Looking for a 4 or 5-Bedroom Athens Rental? Roommates are a Big Part of that Search

 First thing’s first: There are some people who make terrible roommates.
 Are they fun to go to the bars with?
 Yeah, maybe.
 But that does not mean they’re roommate material.
 After all, you want a house full of fun and friends, not a house where you constantly feel like a taken-advantage-of parent.
 Avoid these types of people at all costs:

-• Hoarders: Whether it’s old pizza boxes or 153 indoor plants, these people are messy, and a constant risk to your security deposit.
+Whether it’s haunted figurines or 153 indoor plants, these people are messy, and a constant risk to your security deposit.
 Not to mention, not many of us like a cluttered space, or people who think the common areas are just for them.
 Nope.
 Boundaries.
 Set them.

-• Leeches: It’s one thing to share expenses or go grocery shopping together; it’s another thing when your roommates just assume they can rely on you to feed them and buy their drinks at the bars.
+It’s one thing to share expenses or go grocery shopping together; it’s another thing when your roommates just assume they can rely on you to feed them and buy their drinks at the bars.
+Make sure you’re signing a lease with a roommate, not a child you then have to feed and bring with you everywhere.

-• Noisy and Nosey: Whether they won’t stop standing in your doorway and talking your ear off, or their favorite music is German death metal, strongly consider exactly how social you want to be when living with the other people in your 4-bedroom rental home.
+Some roommates are more social than others, and those who won’t stop standing in your doorway and talking your ear off take it to the extreme.
+Strongly consider exactly how social you want to be when living with the other people in your 4-bedroom rental home.
+Are you here for someone who always wants to know exactly where you’ve been, where you’re going and what you’re up to?
+It’s strong YOU energy, that’s for sure…

 Talking About Money